 The M.2 connectors support M.2 SATA SSDs and M.2 PCle SSDs and support RAID configuration through the Intel® Chipset.
-Please note that an M.2 PCle SSD cannot be used to create a RAID set either with an M.2 SATA SSD or a SATA hard drive and can only be used to build a RAID set with UEFI.
+Please note that an M.2 PCle SSD cannot be used to create a RAID set either with an M.2 SATA SSD or a SATA hard drive.
+To create a RAID array with an M.2 PCle SSD, you must set up the configuration in UEFI BIOS mode.
 Refer to Chapter 3, "Configuring a RAID Set," for instructions on configuring a RAID array.